fuseml/docs/docs/about.md

 ## Why FuseML

 The machine learning software domain provides an impressive collection of specialized AI/ML software libraries, frameworks, and platforms that Data Scientists, Data Engineers, and DevOps Engineers can use to coordinate and automate their activities.
 They have to support a wide range of services, from data extraction and exploration to model training to inference serving and monitoring.

 Choosing the right set of tools to suit the needs of your machine learning project isn't an easy task.
-To make matters worse, this set of tools you eventually decide to use might not be compatible and interoperable by default, so often there's additional work that needs to be done to have a functional and comprehensive MLOps stack attuned to your target infrastructure.
+To make matters more complicated, the set of tools you eventually decide to use might not be compatible and interoperable by default, so often there's additional work that needs to be done to have a functional and comprehensive MLOps stack attuned to your target infrastructure.
 What starts as a simple machine learning project eventually ends up being an inflexible DYI MLOps platform accruing a lot of technical debt and locking you into a fixed set of tools.

+Wouldn't it be great if there was a software solution that could solve this complexity and simply Fuse together your favorite AI/ML tools, while at the same time being flexible enough to allow you to make changes later on without incurring massive operational costs?

 ### Why this is still a gap

-Because in the current market landscape not one single OpenSource solution or platform has been able to address this problem.
-MLOps are still unicorns within companies and Data Scientists are not equipped to solve the gaps mentioned above.
+Because in the current market landscape, not one single OpenSource solution or platform has been able to address this problem.
+MLOps engineers are still unicorns within companies and Data Scientists are not equipped to solve the gaps mentioned above.
-We are not trying to build *yet* another platform but actually tackling a narrowed problem, provide a flexible, modular, adaptable solution to remove the complexity of the daily work of the MLOps.
+We are not trying to build *yet* another platform, but actually tackling a narrowed problem, provide a flexible, modular, adaptable solution to remove the complexity of the daily work of MLOps engineers.

-Wouldn't it be great if there was a software solution that could solve this complexity and simply Fuse together your favorite AI/ML tools, while at the same time being flexible enough to allow you to make changes later on without incurring massive operational costs?

 ### What is FuseML then?